Dance (Alexandra Stan song): Critical response

 Markos Papadatos from Digital Journal compared "Dance" to Stan's 2010 song "Mr. Saxobeat", confessing that the song "has a catchy melody".
 He went on praising Stan's "honey-rich" voice on the verses "Why don't you dance dance dance / and fall in love with friends / let's start a new romance".
 Furthermore, Papadatos said that the track deserves to top the Billboard Hot Dance Club Songs charts.
 Concerning the music video of "Dance", he praised Khaled Mokhtar for doing a "brilliant job directing [the clip]", and Emil Rengle for choreographing "the dancers and Stan in the video exceptionally well".
 He went on saying that Stan "looks breathtakingly beautiful in this video".
 Papadatos gave the music video and the song itself an A rating.
-Everything Express writer Robin Catling described the track as a "summery David Guetta-inspired Euro-dance number that rattles along".
-He criticised the song's quality, saying that "even S-Club 7 had better material than this".
 Direct Lyrics praised "Dance" for having "enough summer flavour to do well this upcoming hot season" and confessed that they like the track better than its predecessor, "Cherry Pop".
 Los 40 Principales cited the video for "Dance" as one of Stan's best clips ever.